Michael Christopher, PhD

 The lab has a long-standing research interest in the science and practice of mindfulness meditation and related contemplative experiences.
 His interest in this area began when he lived in Thailand in the late 1990s and began to study and practice Theravāda Buddhism.
 In his early research, he studied mindfulness measurement, with a particular focus on Buddhist cultural validity of Western mindfulness measures.

 More recently, he developed an interest in mindfulness training as a method to enhance stress resilience and health.
-He and his colleagues (Richard Goerling, Sarah Bowen, and Brant Rogers) developed Mindfulness-Based Resilience Training (MBRT), an integrated mindfulness and resilience training designed to improve stress reactivity and health outcomes among high-stress cohorts.
-The lab is currently studying MBRT feasibility, mechanisms, and biological, behavioral, and psychological outcomes among first responders.
+The lab is currently studying feasibility, mechanisms, and biological, behavioral, and psychological outcomes of an integrated resilience and mindfulness training among first responders and other high-stress cohorts.

 *Colgan, D. D., Christopher, M. S., Bowen, S., Brems, C., Hunsinger, M., & Tucker, B. (in press).
 Mindfulness-Based Wellness and Resilience Training for interdisciplinary primary care teams: A mixed-methods feasibility and acceptability trial.
 Primary Health Care Research & Development.